OpenVAA/voting-advice-application/contributing/development.md

 ## Web

-Once you've cloned the project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've cloned the project, install dependencies with `npm install` (or `pnpm install` or `yarn`).
+Then copy `.env.example`, rename it as `.env` and fill required environment variables there.

+After installation & setting up environment variables, start a development server:

 ```bash
 npm run dev